flyspray/flyspray/README.md

 4. Make sure flyspray.conf.php is writeable by the webserver.
 5. Open http://yourflyspray/setup/ in your webbrowser.
 It detects the existing installation and you can follow the upgrade steps.

-6. Note: Do not forget to press F5 (or CTRL+F5, depending on cache policy) after the upgrade in web browser to reload also cached css-files to see effects of updated CSS-files.
+6. Note: Do not forget to press F5 (or CTRL+F5, depending on cache policy) after the upgrade in web browser to reload also cached CSS-files to see effects of updated CSS-files.
 They are cached by default for 14 days in the webbrowser.

 ## Dependencies